-King Gustav Vasa wanted to show off his power and ordered the construction of a warship.
-This ship would be part of the navy going to war against Poland, which was ruled by his nephew at the time.
+King Gustav II Adolf, the grandson of Gustav Vasa wanted to show off his power and ordered the construction of a warship.
+This ship would be part of the navy going to war against Poland, which was ruled by his cousin at the time.
 Several years later, on August the 10, 1628, the Vasa was ready for its maiden voyage.
 A short maiden trip.
 After only 1.3 kilometers the Vasa sunk.
 The poles remained visible a few meters above the water.
-(The ship has a length of 69 meters and was 50 meters high – the water there is about 32 meters deep.)
-The king orders to saw off the poles to hide the failure.
+(The ship had a length of 69 meters and was 50 meters high – the water there is about 32 meters deep.)
+The king ordered to saw off the poles to hide the failure.
 The story of the Vasa should be forgotten as quickly as possible.

 The sinking of the ship was caused by a combination of factors.
 The ship was top-heavy.
 The king wanted hundreds of carved decorative statues and additional guns on the ship.
-Moreover, the naval architect died during the construction of the ship.
+On top of that, the naval architect died during the construction of the ship.
 Even though they knew the ship was top-heavy, no one dared to go into discussions with the king.
 The ship was built by Dutch and there appeared to be a difference between the Swedish and Dutch feet.

-In 1987 the construction of the museum starts.
-The current museum is built around the ship!
+In 1987 the construction of the museum started.
+The current museum was built around the ship!
 Three years later the maritime museum opened.

 The museum shows how they lifted the Vasa.
 Furtheron, you discover many facts of the research that was done around the Vasa.
 Thanks to the cold and brackish water of the Baltic Sea the Vasa is well preserved.
 The Vasa is therefore unique in the world.
 98% of what you see in Vasamuseet is authentic!